OCA/server-tools/base_manifest_extension/README.rst

 module manifests.
 The following keys are available currently:

 * ``depends_if_installed`` - Your module will depend on modules listed here but only if those modules are already installed.
-This is useful if your module is supposed to override the behavior of a certain module (dependencies determine load order) but does not need it to be installed.
+This is useful if your module needs to override the behavior of a certain module (dependencies determine load order) but would also work without it.
+* ``rdepends_if_installed`` - The modules listed here will depend on your module if they are already installed.
+This is useful if you want your module to be higher in the inheritance chain than the target modules and do not want to or cannot make changes to those modules.

 Usage
 =====